Concentration inequalities for the number of real zeros of Kac polynomials: Introduction

-In proving Theorem \ref{thm:D}, the authors of \cite{Dembo} used the strong approximation results of Koml\'os-Major-Tusn\'ady which necessitated the conditions that the random variables are identically distributed and all moments are finite.
+The exact value $b=\frac34$ was established in \cite[Equation 6]{poplavskyi2018exact} by Poplavskyi and Schehr (2018) using the connection between the Kac polynomials and the truncated real orthogonal ensemble of random matrices.
+Using a different method which related the process $Y_t$ to a translationally invariant Pfaffian point process, FitzGerald, Tribe, and Zaboronski (2022) established the same value \cite[Proposition 5]{fitzgerald2022asymptotic}.
+In proving these results, the authors of \cite{Dembo} (and \cite{fitzgerald2022asymptotic, poplavskyi2018exact}) used the strong approximation results of Koml\'os-Major-Tusn\'ady which necessitated the conditions that the random variables are identically distributed and all moments are finite.
+More general results for the class of generalized Kac polynomials were established in \cite{Dembo} by Dembo and Mukherjee (2015).

+In \cite[Equation 5]{schehr2008real}, Schehr and Majumdar (2008) put forward the following conjecture which is strongly related to Conjecture \ref{conj}: